MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--people-and-communities-competency.md

 #### 500 Process

+##### 500 Profile Management

+- Users can maintain important profile data that writes back to Active Directory or Human Resources Information Systems, ensuring bidirectional data flow and consistency.

+##### 500 Communities & Groups

+- Communities and conversations extend to external participants when it makes a process more effective, breaking down traditional organizational boundaries.

+##### 500 Expertise Discovery

 - End users use people cards to find more than just organization structure and expand the usage to seeing common documents to spur further collaboration.
 - Viva Insights / MyAnalytics helps inform end users on how they are spending their time working with different people and empowering them to keep stronger connections across the organization.
-- Users can maintain important profile data that writes back to Active Directory or Human Resources Information Systems.

 #### 500 Impacts

+At this level you can expect the following:

-At this level, business leaders and platform administrators implement continuous improvements based on user activities and feedback.
-Users are proud of the communities they have built and can show real ROI for increased engagement over the way they previously communicated.
-Senior leadership is actively engaged across the organization, walking the walk and talking the talk.
+- Business leaders and platform administrators implement continuous improvements based on user activities and feedback.
+- Users are proud of the communities they have built and can show real ROI for increased engagement over the way they previously communicated.
+- Senior leadership is actively engaged across the organization, walking the walk and talking the talk.
+- Innovative collaborations arise without formal structures, and employees are finding opportunities to innovate within the company spurred by new connections.

 ### Scenarios

+Here's what this looks like in practice:

 - An employee interest group is forming and needs a place to share how to get involved.
+At level 300+, they create a Viva Engage community with clear purpose and guidelines, making it discoverable through search.
 - An employee needs to share a personnel change with the rest of the organization.
+At level 400+, the Communications department uses a dynamic group based on HR profile attributes to ensure the right people receive the message through the appropriate channel.
 - A project team has been setup to investigate a new product and needs a place to work together, plan, and manage the project.
+They create a Microsoft Teams workspace with clear communication guidelines, knowing exactly which channel to use for different types of conversations.
 - A new employee reaches out to the organization for help understanding a technology the company uses.
+They use people search to find subject matter experts based on profile information, getting answers quickly without emailing the entire company.
 - A manager wants to recognize an employee or team for their hard work.
+They post in the appropriate community channel where it will be seen by the right audience, fostering a culture of appreciation and connection.
 - A marketing person is looking for success stories from the organization.
+They search communities and profiles to find relevant projects and experts, discovering connections they didn't know existed.

-### Cost &amp; Benefit
+### Cost & Benefit

+Let's be honest: building effective People and Communities capabilities requires investment in technology, processes, and most importantly, cultural change.
+But the returns are significant and often underestimated.

 Anecdotes can be incredibly important for demonstrating the benefit of investments in expanding your People and Communities competency.
-It is powerful when a team says they reached a goal faster or better by centralizing their communication and identifying subject matter experts early that to be involved.
+It is powerful when a team says they reached a goal faster or better by centralizing their communication and identifying subject matter experts early.
 A shift in company culture can be hard to measure, though capturing the anecdotes for how people feel more involved, informed, and engaged will demonstrate value.
 Stories about how an innovation occurred or an insight was gained can be traced back to specific technology investments and support.

 A major cost benefit is with the improvement of staff retention levels which can dramatically reduce the cost to businesses when people leave and need replacing.
 The impact of rehiring is both financial but also on relationships and the level of knowledge that stays in the business.
+When people feel connected, valued, and able to find what they need, they're more likely to stay.

 Some examples of collaboration ROI include:

-- Reduced time to locate critical company updates
+- Reduced time to locate critical company updatesâ€”no more searching through email threads or asking "did I miss something?"
-- Increased engagement in company initiatives
+- Increased engagement in company initiatives as people find communities that match their interests and work
-- Reduced time locating subject matter experts to help answer questions or contribute to projects
+- Reduced time locating subject matter experts to help answer questions or contribute to projectsâ€”from hours of email forwarding to minutes of search
-- Decreased stress as communication channels reflect urgency and topic
+- Decreased stress as communication channels reflect urgency and topic, allowing people to focus on what matters
-- Innovation as new connections are made across outer loops
+- Innovation as new connections are made across outer loops, leading to unexpected collaborations and solutions

 ## Conclusion

 Improving your People and Communities maturity means rethinking your processes and decentralizing communication from one channel to multiple areas which best support the topics and tasks at hand.
-Embracing different levels of persistence and types of interaction with communication in these channels supports end usersÔÇÖ ability to be more focused and deeply engaged in conversation, achieving better results.
+Embracing different levels of persistence and types of interaction with communication in these channels supports end usersï¿½ï¿½ï¿½ ability to be more focused and deeply engaged in conversation, achieving better results.
 Empowering your end users to manage their own communities enables IT professionals to focus on a higher strategic level and reduce friction with end users.

 These improvements have a huge benefit to staff well-being and retention levels which is often a hidden benefit.